grafana/grafana-infinity-datasource/README.md

 This is same as your JSON configuration.
 Ignore the root / rows as each line of CSV will be your rows.
 Though your csv file have columns, specify them as columns manually.
 Columns will appear in the same order you specify.

-## CSV Inline
+### CSV Inline

-Instead of specifying URL, you can hardcode csv values.
+Instead of specifying URL, you can hardcoded csv values.
 For example, you can specify the csv in the following format

 ```
 country,population,capital
 india,200,mumbai
 india,100,chennai
 china,500,beijing
-usa,200,washinton
+usa,200,washington
 canada,100,ottawa
 ```

-CSV data should have columns as its first line and commma delimited.
+CSV data should have columns as its first line and comma delimited.
 You need to also specify the column names manually for display purposes.

 Below screenshot shows the example of csv inline datasource